 One of the best things about graphic design is that it never stands still for a moment.
 But that does mean that keeping up with the latest trends, techniques, and technologies can be a bit of a challenge.
 That’s where design blogs come in.
 The best ones bring you the latest work, best practices, news and conversations in bite-sized chunks that never feel like a chore to read.
 These blogs can also be a great source of visual inspiration, helping to spark fresh ideas of your own and stopping you from becoming creatively stale.
 But it’s impossible to read them all–well, not if you’re going to get any work done.

-And so, to make things manageable, we’ve brought together the very best design blogs to bookmark today, as chosen by the Design Teachers, students and graduates at Shillington.
+And so, to make things manageable, we’ve brought together the very best design blogs to bookmark today, as chosen by the Design Teachers, students and graduates from Shillington’s graphic design bootcamp.